Startup Stock Options 101: A comprehensive guide to start equity including a detailed Equity Checklist.

 - How many options or units are you being granted?

-- What is your exercise price?
+- What is your strike price?
 (NOTE: only ISOs and NSOs have an exercise price, RSUs do not)

 - What does the vesting schedule look like?